skyefreeman/SFDrawNode/README.md

 # SFDrawNode

-A drawing canvas for spritekit
+A drawing canvas implementation built on top of spritekit.
+Optimized to provide minimal cpu usage and make as little of a memory imprint as possible.